 Employee Integrity Investigations: The goal of this program is to promote program integrity by investigating serious employee misconduct which may result in State or Federal criminal charges or discipline including suspension or removal.
 These types of investigations address a wide range of violations involving DOT employees, such as time and attendance fraud, travel voucher fraud, misuse of Government property or funds, conflicts of interest, ethics violations, and other prohibited personnel actions.

-Consumer and Workforce Fraud Investigations: The goal of this program is to protect American consumers and workers from fraud in connection with Federal Motor Carrier Safety Administration economic regulatory programs, such as household goods and motor carrier broker fraud schemes.
+Consumer and Workforce Fraud Investigations: The goal of this program is to protect American consumers and workers from egregious acts of fraud in connection with Federal Motor Carrier Safety Administration economic regulatory programs, such as household goods and motor carrier broker fraud schemes.